verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of a `corporation`.

-At any time, [[ref: applicant]] of a permission validation process may request cancellation of the process, provided state is PENDING.
+At any time, [[ref: applicant]] of a permission onboarding process may request cancellation of the process, provided state is PENDING.
 Upon method execution, the pending validation is cancelled and escrewed [[ref: trust fees]] are refunded.
 If `vp_exp` is not null, `vp_state` is set back to VALIDATED, else `vp_state` is set to TERMINATED.

 ##### [MOD-PP-MSG-6-1] Cancel Participant VP Last Request parameters